-The Portico 5012 is a dual channel mic pre featuring Neve’s custom input and output transformer designs.
-In addition to individually selectable phase, mute, phantom power and a fully sweepable high pass filter, the 5012 incorporates a "Silk" circuit which yields the rich warmth and presence of the renowned classic designs.
+The Portico 5012 is a dual channel mic pre featuring Rupert Neve’s custom input and output transformer designs.
+In addition to individually selectable phase, mute, phantom power and a fully sweepable high pass filter, the 5012 incorporates a "Silk" circuit which yields the rich warmth and presence of his renowned classics.

 Much care was given in designing the 5012 to produce as little noise and non-harmonic distortion as possible.
-Carefully implemented signal paths and Class A operation are a large part of the 5012′s sweet, whisper quiet performance.
-For more information, go to Mr. Rupert Neve’s Design Notes
+Carefully implemented signal paths and Class A operation are a large part of the 5012′s sweet, whisper-quiet performance.

-Input and output circuits must be freed from ground dependence so that only the “wanted” signal enters and leaves the processing path.
+To correct these issues, input and output circuits must be freed from ground dependence so that only the wanted signal enters and leaves the processing path.
 Transformers are the ideal solution.
-The sweet and silky sound of my classic old favorite consoles was achieved with big transistors and large high quality transformers.
-Rupert Neve Designs Portico modules achieve similar quality today without the bulk or the cost.
+The sweet and silky sound of Mr. Neve’s classic designs was achieved with big transistors and large high quality transformers.
+Rupert Neve Designs’ Portico modules achieve similar quality today without the bulk or the cost.

-In order that modules can work together as would be expected (i.e. in a proprietary console configuration) without producing hum, R.F. interference, or other interactions, the connecting interfaces, grounding, levels and impedances must receive careful attention.
+In order for modules to work together as would be expected (i.e. in a proprietary console configuration) without producing hum, R.F. interference, or other interactions, the connecting interfaces, grounding, levels and impedances must receive careful attention.
 Each Portico module is a complete integral signal processor that delivers its specified performance independently.
-This is one of the reasons we use transformers.
+This is one reason why we use transformers.